Vinegar Pickled Carrots — Fridge or Shelf-Stable - Figure Ate Foods

 We asked our friend Brad at Pacific Pickle Works and his family to make a pickle recipe with our Persimmon Vinegar.
-They share our love for supporting local farmers and food that's good for you.
+They share our love for supporting local farmers and food that’s good for you — and the result is a pickled carrot recipe that’s crisp, herbaceous, and deeply flavorful.

 • 2–3 lbs fresh Sweet Nante carrots